 - Commissioning as a commissioner of services, the OPCC will ensure that any services the PCC commissions from third parties are compliant with our statutory duties under Section 11 of the Children's Act 2004 to ensure that our functions and those carried out for us are discharged having regard to the need to safeguard and promote the welfare of children.
-In relation to adults in need or at risk, the PCC has set out the activities and responses of the OPCC in relation to Modern Slavery and Human Trafficking in his annual MSHT statement. - Case work we will take all reasonable steps to ensure concerns raised through our involvement in case work (such as dealing with distressed or suicidal members of the public) are dealt with in accordance with relevant multi-agency safeguarding procedures.
-In the first instance all concerns will be discussed with the OPCC Designated Safeguarding Lead.
-If appropriate a referral to child/adult safeguarding will be made and where appropriate the police will be notified. - Work Experience Students - where concerns arise as a result of issues raised by Work Experience Students they will be referred in line with this policy.
-Staff should take care to ensure that they do not put young people or themselves in a vulnerable situation by taking care when working alone with the young person and avoiding the situation where possible.
+In relation to adults in need or at risk, the PCC has set out the activities and responses of the OPCC in relation to Modern Slavery in his annual Modern Slavery statement. - Case work we will take all reasonable steps to ensure concerns raised through our involvement in case work (such as dealing with distressed or suicidal members of the public) are dealt with in accordance with relevant multi-agency safeguarding procedures.
+In the first instance all concerns will be discussed with the OPCC Designated Safeguarding Lead, or in their absence the Chief Executive.
+If appropriate a referral to child/adult safeguarding will be made by the DSL and where appropriate the police will be notified. - Work Experience Students where concerns arise as a result of issues raised by Work Experience Students they will be referred in line with this policy.
+OPCC staff should take care to ensure that they do not put young people or themselves in a vulnerable situation by taking care when working alone with the young person and avoiding the situation where possible.